-The Institute of Neural Regeneration and Tissue Engineering is a non-profit charitable organization that was founded with the goal of studying challenging neurological problems and ultimately improving the lives of people who suffer from strokes, spinal cord injuries, traumatic brain injuries, and neurodegenerative diseases.
+The Institute of Neural Regeneration and Tissue Engineering is a non-profit charitable organization founded with the goal of studying challenging neurological problems and ultimately improving the lives of people who suffer from strokes, spinal cord injuries, traumatic brain injuries, and neurodegenerative diseases.
 Such conditions have few if any effective treatments, and our primary focus is on scientific research work that will translate the basic sciences of today into the biomedical technologies of the future, particularly in terms of reconstructing and regenerating functional tissues of the body.
-We seek to understand the fundamental basis of all neural function and dysfunction, from molecular, cellular, and human perspectives.
+We seek to understand the fundamental basis of a variety of neural tissue functions and dysfunctions, from molecular, cellular, and human perspectives.
 As an institute directly involved in ground-breaking research, our funding and donations go directly towards the research and development of novel advancements in our knowledge and new therapies that will help us better understand, treat, and cure neurological diseases.
 The Institute has already made many significant scientific discoveries and advancements, as described through several highly impactful scientific publications, thereby providing important insights in the fields of tissue engineering, stem cell biology, and regenerative medicine.